rurounigit/mlx-vlm-ComfyUI/README.md

 ## Acknowledgments

+- mlx-vlm package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX by @Blaizzy alias Prince Canuma
 - Apple Machine Learning Research for the MLX framework
 - The mlx-vlm community for Vision Language Model implementations
 - ComfyUI development team for the node-based interface framework